 - Control your temper.
 Do not engage in violence or threats of violence.
 Any violent act you commit against your spouse, no matter the circumstances (self-defense included), can and likely will reflect badly on you.
 If your spouse is coming at you with a knife, and you have the option of standing and defending yourself or running away to safety, consider running away to safety.
 Justifying any physical harm to your spouse by claiming it was self-defense is a hard argument to make stick, even when true.

-11. Take Advantage of Flat Fees, Limited Scope Representation, and Using a Lawyer Consultant.
+11. Explore the Potential Benefits of Flat Fees, Limited Scope Representation, and Using a Lawyer Consultant.

 Paying an attorney by the hour is handing your lawyer a blank check.
 It’s not required by law, it’s just what lawyers and clients have gotten used to.
 I recommend hiring a lawyer who charges flat fees, also known as fixed fees.
 That way you know in advance you’re your costs will be.
 You can budget for your divorce.
 You have greater control.